Knowing how to code makes children a stakeholder in our world of technology, not merely a user of it.

 In coding, there is no one right way of solving a problem.
 This promotes out-of-the-box thinking skills, a big plus in future jobs where employers will seek out creative problem-solvers to look for answers in an effort to increase productivity and lower costs.

-Coding opens up unlimited possibilities in the classroom, especially in STEM disciplines
+Coding opens up unlimited possibilities in the classroom, especially in STEAM disciplines

 It’s never too late to begin.
 With computing knowledge, children are better equipped to: